Pouch Cell DCR Testing: Component-Level Teardown Data for Direct Current Resistance

 • SEI layer resistance – for the anode, the solid‑electrolyte interphase contributes an additional impedance.
 A stable, thin SEI keeps this resistance low and prolongs cycle life.

-Figure 6-1 Nyquist plots for cathode and anode symmetric cells to analyze Direct Current Resistance (DCR) kinetics.
+Nyquist plots for cathode and anode symmetric cells used to analyze charge-transfer and diffusion resistance contributions to DCR

-Figure 6-2 Nyquist plots for cathode and anode symmetric cells to analyze Direct Current Resistance (DCR) kinetics.
+Nyquist plots for cathode and anode symmetric cells used to analyze charge-transfer and diffusion resistance contributions to DCR

 Figure 6.
-Nyquist plots for cathode and anode symmetric cells to analyze Direct Current Resistance (DCR) kinetics.
+Nyquist plots for cathode and anode symmetric cells to analyze DCR kinetics

 5.3 Separator Ionic Resistance: The Liquid-Phase Pathway

-Figure 7-1.
-Nyquist plots of separators with 1 to 4 layers and linear fit of resistance vs. layer number Figure 7-2.
-Nyquist plots of separators with 1 to 4 layers and linear fit of resistance vs. layer number
+Nyquist plots of lithium battery separators with 1 to 4 layers showing linear fit of separator ionic resistance vs. layer number Nyquist plots of lithium battery separators with 1 to 4 layers showing linear fit of separator ionic resistance vs. layer number

 Figure 7.
 Nyquist plots of separators with 1 to 4 layers and linear fit of resistance vs. layer number